EdgeApp/airbitz-android-gui/README.md

 1. Download Github and install, or use Github from a browser.
 1. Open and sign into Github, on the left side click on Airbitz.
 Click on the button 'Clone to Computer' for the repository 'Airbitz/airbitz-android-gui' and select where you want to save.
 1. Open Android Studio.
 It might ask for a Java Runtime Environment which you can get here: http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html
-1. Select Import Project, navigate to where you pulled the repository from Github, select 'Airbitz' and hit ok.
+1. Select Import Non-Android Studio project, navigate to where you pulled the repository from Github, select 'Airbitz' and hit ok.
 1. Click through the next pages, making sure that the Gradle Environment and wrapper is selected if it pops up.
 It has been built with Gradle and so shouldn't need it.
 1. Sometime during the installation/opening of Android Studio, the SDK manager should open, if it doesn't once you have Android Studio open, go to Tools->Android->SDK Manager.
 1. In the SDK manager you will select the packages you need to install

    Currently they are:

-   Tools->Android SDK Tools 24.0.2
+*   Tools->Android SDK Tools 24.0.2
-   Tools->Android SDK Platform-tools 21
+*   Tools->Android SDK Platform-tools 21
-   Tools->Android SDK Build-tools Rev  21.1.1
+*   Tools->Android SDK Build-tools Rev  21.1.1
-   Android 5.0.1 (API 21)->SDK Platform
+*   Android 5.0.1 (API 21)->SDK Platform
-   Android 5.0.1 (API 21)->Google APIs
+*   Android 5.0.1 (API 21)->Google APIs
-   Extras->Android Support Repository
+*   Extras->Android Support Repository
-   Extras->Android Support Library
+*   Extras->Android Support Library
-   Extras->Google Play Services
+*   Extras->Google Play Services
-   Extras->Google Repository
+*   Extras->Google Repository
-   Extras->Google USB Driver (if not Mac)
+*   Extras->Google USB Driver (if not Mac)

    Some of the Extras might not be available at first, install the others and they should be there.